BitKnitting/HappyDay_BiggestGreenie_web_server/Readme.md

 * **EnergyReadingModel.py**

-    This file creates the Energ y database - EnergyMonitor.db - using the peewee object model.
+    This file creates the Energy database - EnergyMonitor.db -
+    using the peewee object model.

 * **EnergyMonitor.db**